peter-mghendi/karata/README.md

 - Fines are off by default and enabled on a per-game basis.
 - The winner is the first player to discard all of theiir cards while on "last card" status.
 - A player cannot enter "last card" status while in possesion of an Ace, "Bomb", Jack or King.
+- A card sequence that would usually cause the player to play again, e.g two Kings or "jumping" everyone, is counted as its own turn.

 ### Aces
 - Ace of Spades equals two regular Aces.